Bazaar Khan El Khalili: The Famous Cairo Market You NEED to See to Believe! (2025)

 How to Get to Khan El Khalili Market

-Located in Old Cairo, right in the heart of Islamic Cairo, Khan El Khalili is surrounded by stunning Egyptian mosques, historic landmarks, and centuries of history—no wonder it’s a UNESCO World Heritage site!
+Located in Old Cairo, at the heart of Islamic Cairo, Khan El Khalili is surrounded by some of the most beautiful mosques in Cairo and centuries of history—no surprise it’s a UNESCO World Heritage site!

 Important to Know: The market is pedestrian-only, so you’ll need to get dropped off nearby and walk to the entrance.
 But don’t worry—it’s easier than it sounds!